SecularSolstice/SecularSolstice.github.io/misc/How_To_Do_Things.md

 You may wish to use `scripts/fixdates.sh` to set all Last Modified Times to the commits they were made on, rather than the time git cloned the files.
 This will help ensure `make all` builds what it should and not what it shouldn't.

+### The Autoslide Javascript

+*Most* of the html on this page is very straightforward.
+The exception is the autoslide logic, which is deeply js and jquery based.
+As such, it runs into strange Same Origin issues, since different `file://` urls are *not* considered to have the same origin.
+This can be solved by invoking `python3 -m http.server 8000` in your base git directory.

+You may also need to ensure that `.list` files are published as mime-type `text/plain` and not `application/octet-stream`, as the latter cannot be iframed.
+This can be fixed by creating `/usr/local/etc/mime.types` with contents `text/plain   list`.

 ## How to Add a Song

 This requires a local environment (for now; growth mindset).